 - 1. Download photos.
 Phenology photos will primarily be used to develop site specific reference materials and for training purposes.
-Organizing and maintaining the phenology image library at each Domain is a Field Operations task. - a.
-Confirm uncertain phenophases (i.e., phenophaseStatus = ?) with local expert.
-Update datasheets and note that data were post-corrected in the lab. - b.
-Verify phenophase/intensity for any data collected by inexperienced technician (i.e., first 3 bouts).
-All photos must be reviewed and approved by the lead botany field ecologist before being included in phenology reference library. - c.
-Place all photos from a given year in a single folder labeled by date. suggested file structure: ~/Site/yyyy - d.
-Append taxonID_phenophaseName (use camelCase) to the camera-assigned file name to enable searching and maintain link to data. - 1) Ex: D16 1692 TSHE breakingNeedleBud - 2.
+Organizing and maintaining the phenology image library at each Domain is a Field Operations task. - Confirm uncertain phenophases (i.e., phenophaseStatus = ?) with local expert.
+Update datasheets and note that data were post-corrected in the lab. - Verify phenophase/intensity for any data collected by inexperienced staff (i.e., first 3 bouts).
+All photos must be reviewed and approved by the lead botany field ecologist before being included in phenology reference library. - Place all photos from a given year in a single folder labeled by date. suggested file structure: ~/Site/yyyy - Append taxonID_phenophaseName (use camelCase) to the camera-assigned file name to enable searching and maintain link to data. - Ex: D16_1692_TSHE_breakingNeedleBud - 2.
 Export finalized Observation records from the 'Phenology Observations INGEST [PROD]' Fulcrum application based on the date records were finalized.
-Use fulcrum_id (or record_id) from the 'phenology_observations_ingest_prod.csv' file to subset records for the current bout in the 'phenology_observations_ingest_prod_child_statusintensity.csv', based on fulcrum parent id.
-Sort and print the csv to take to the field during the subsequent bout. - a.
-If data were recorded on paper data sheets, scan and print a copy of original data sheets from current bout to bring into the field on the next monitoring bout.
-Clearly label these sheets as copies to avoid confusion. - 3.
-For data collected on paper datasheets: Transcribe data into phenology Fulcrum desktop application in accordance with data entry and data QA/QC protocols (RD[04]).
+Use fulcrum_id (or record_id) from the 'phenology_observations_ingest_prod.csv' file to subset records for the current bout in the 'phenology_observations_ingest_prod_child_statusintensity.csv', based on fulcrum_parent_id.
+Sort and print the csv to take to the field during the subsequent bout.